RECOVERY INNOVATIONS

-Crisis Now Academy
+Formerly "Crisis Now Academy

-Our team from RI International and Behavioral Health Link stand ready with more intensive support, consultation and training offerings.
+Our team from Recovery Innovations and Behavioral Health Link stand ready with more intensive support, consultation and training offerings.
 These can be as limited as a few hours of phone consultation to support the creation of options around a particular issue to a full scale system redesign that can support any community.
 We’ve worked at the Federal, State, County and City levels in the US and abroad.
 988 has offered a once in a lifetime chance to transform behavioral health crisis care and change is within our reach.

 “Every system is perfectly designed to get the results it gets."